-It's so important to keep returning to these questions:
+Keep returning to these questions:

 The Authentic Way to Become an Influencer

-Instead of trying to be more entertaining and competitive, we can instead aim to be our authentic caring selves — rather than trying to be polished.
+Instead, we can instead aim to be our authentic caring selves — rather than trying to be polished.

 We can win by caring more for our audience than other influencers are willing to care.